cutthroat78/Leaving-Cert-Notes/subjects/biology/unit-1/pyramid-of-numbers.md

 Examples:

-- Fleas on a dog (ectoparasites)
+- <u>Fleas on a dog (ectoparasites)</u>
 - Liverfluke in cattle/sheep (endoparasites)

 Parasites do harm to their hosts but usually do not kill them too quickly

 #### 2. Mutualism

-2 species living in close contact where both benefit

-Example: Lichen (algae gain shelter and nutrients while fungus gains food)
+2 species living in close contact where both benefit e.g Lichen (algae gain shelter and nutrients while fungus gains food)

 #### 3. Commensalism

-One species benefits while the other is neither harmed nor benefits ex- bird nesting in a tree
+One species benefits while the other is neither harmed nor benefits e.g bird nesting in a tree

 # Population Dynamics